narulaskaran/social-graph/CURSOR.md

 - Begin setup of GitHub Actions workflow for CI
 - Workflow will run tests on push and pull request
 - Will validate implementation by running CI after each major feature

+### [UI Polish]

+- Begin UI polish for graph and modal
+- Improve graph readability, node/edge colors, and label contrast
+- Enhance modal accessibility, input styling, and responsiveness
+- Ensure all buttons and controls are accessible and visually distinct
+- Will run tests after polish is complete